-We arrived to Rachel Pally's Los Angeles home on an LA "winter" day.
+We arrived at Rachel Pally's Los Angeles home on an LA "winter" day.
 Tucked in the trees of the hills, the mid-century house is the kind you never want to leave.
 You may know Rachel as the designer of her namesake fashion brand, Rachel Pally.
 Like her clothing, Rachel's home feels thoughtful yet effortless.
 Vintage treasures from her travels and subtle pops of color are carefully placed around the home, making every space feel special.
 Rachel recently added a few Lulu and Georgia touches to her home and we caught up with her there to chat about motherhood, her fashion line, and her biggest sources of inspiration.

 You started your business right out of college!
 Tell us about what inspired you to start and what the road looked like to get to where you are today.